wyvianvalenca/pet-adoption-OO/README.md

     - donate: donate to a shelter

 ## Shelter (User)
-Inherits User's attributes and methods
+Inherits User's attributes and methods.

-Organizations that rescue pets and facilitate adoptions
+Organizations that rescue pets and facilitate adoptions.

 - has:
     - received_donations (list[Donation])